Russia ramps up pressure on Trump to honor Iran nuclear deal

 "European leaders should encourage President Trump not just to stay in the nuclear deal, but more importantly to begin implementing his part of the bargain in good faith."

-Zarif made clear on Sunday Iran had no intention of accepting new concessions.
+Zarif on Sunday made clear that Iran had no intention of accepting new concessions and warned of consequences should the deal be scrapped.

-Trump is required to sign off an a series of waivers for Iran every 120 and 180 days.
-He has so far signed off on the sanctions waivers that keep the deal alive, but had said France, Germany and the UK must "fix the terrible flaws" of the agreement by May 12 or he would refuse to sign off on this round.
+"We will make a decision based on our national security interests when the times comes," he told reporters in New York.
+"But whatever that decision will be, it won't be very pleasant to the United States."
+He later told CBS that one option was "resuming at a much greater speed our nuclear activities."

 Tehran maintains its nuclear program was peaceful, and Zarif said if Iran resumed its nuclear activities, it would not be for the purpose of developing a nuclear weapon.
 He noted that CIA Director Mike Pompeo recently said in testimony at his confirmation hearing to become secretary of state that Iran was not "racing towards a bomb."